david3651/aimlops/documentation/02-github-actions.md

   border: none;
   color: white;
   padding: 12px 28px;
-  background-color: #008CBA;
+  background-color: #4285F4; /* Updated button color to Google Blue */
   float: right;
 }
 </style>

-# Challenge 2: Trigger the Azure Machine Learning job with GitHub Actions
+# Challenge 2: Trigger a Vertex AI Custom Training Job with GitHub Actions

-<button class="button" onclick="window.location.href='https://microsoftlearning.github.io/mslearn-mlops/';">Back to overview</button>
+<button class="button" onclick="window.location.href='https://cloud.google.com/vertex-ai/docs';">Back to overview</button>

 ## Challenge scenario

-The benefit of using the CLI (v2) to run an Azure Machine Learning job, is that you can submit the job from anywhere.
-Using a platform like GitHub will allow you to automate Azure Machine Learning jobs.
+The benefit of using the Vertex AI SDK to run a Custom Training Job is that you can submit the job from anywhere.
+Using a platform like GitHub will allow you to automate Vertex AI Custom Training Jobs.
 To trigger the job to run, you can use GitHub Actions.

 ## Prerequisites

 If you haven't, complete the [previous challenge](01-aml-job.md) before you continue.

-To complete the challenge, you need to have the authorization to create a service principal.
+To complete the challenge, you need to have the authorization to create a service account and grant it necessary permissions.

 ## Objectives

 By completing this challenge, you'll learn how to:

-- Create a service principal and use it to create a GitHub secret for authentication.
+- Create a Google Cloud service account and use it to create a GitHub secret for authentication.
-- Run the Azure Machine Learning job with GitHub Actions.
+- Run a Vertex AI Custom Training Job with GitHub Actions.

 > **Important!**
 > Each challenge is designed to allow you to explore how to implement DevOps principles when working with machine learning models.
 Some instructions may be intentionally vague, inviting you to think about your own preferred approach.
-If for example, the instructions ask you to create an Azure Machine Learning workspace, it's up to you to explore and decide how you want to create it.
+If for example, the instructions ask you to create a Vertex AI Workbench instance, it's up to you to explore and decide how you want to create it.
 To make it the best learning experience for you, it's up to you to make it as simple or as challenging as you want.

 ## Challenge Duration